guictrl/VideoArchiveWorkshop/README.md

 ### Agenda
 1. Tour of [www.linokinoarchive.com](https://www.linokinoarchive.com/)
 ![](images/lk-archive.png)
-2. Tour of LK archive code + tools
+2. Tour of LK archive design decisions + code + tools
 3. How to build a website from scratch